The National Shepherd’s Center movement began in Kansas City in 1972 to provide both enrichment and services for older adults.

-Three local concerned individuals – Pat Henderson, Sandra Jennings, and Nancy Konvalinka – attended a seminar in late 1984 at which a Shepherd’s Centers of America spoke.
+Three local concerned individuals – Pat Henderson, Sandra Jennings, and Nancy Konvolinka – attended a seminar in late 1984 at which a Shepherd’s Centers of America representative spoke.
 They felt the older adults in the Kernersville community needed assistance.

 Shortly after Heather Camp came on board, she was introduced to Martha Casstevens.
 Martha became the first Shepherd’s Center service volunteer.
-Martha introduced Heather to many Kernersville residents; and some like Ted Kerner, Jack Pierce, Dr. Richard Whitaker, and Sonny Simpson, served on The Center Board of Directors.
+Martha introduced Heather to many Kernersville residents; and some like Ted Kerner, Jack Pierce, Dr. Whitaker, and Sonny Simpson, served on the Board of Directors.

 The Board of Directors decided that the next ministry should be Companion Sitting/Respite Care.
-A Companion Sitting Planning Committee was formed and they diligently worked on establishing guidelines for this ministry.
+A Companion Sitting Planning Committee was formed, and they diligently worked on establishing guidelines for this ministry.
 It took longer for Companion Sitting to take off.
-For a stranger to come into the home and stay with a loved one while the primary caregiver was away was almost unheard of over twenty years ago.
+For a stranger to come into the home and stay with a loved one while the primary caregiver was away, was almost unheard of over thirty years ago.

-In April 1989, the Caregivers’ Support Group began.
-The idea of this group came from a conversation which Heather Camp had with Phyllis Lennon.
-Board Member, Cindy Farris, agreed to facilitate these meetings two evenings per month.
-Years later, after the death of her own mother, Phyllis Lennon became the coordinator of this special ministry.
+In April 1990, the Caregivers’ Support Group began.
+The idea of this group came from a conversation that Heather Camp had with Phyllis Lennon.
+Board member, Cindy Farris agreed to facilitate these meetings two evenings per month.
+Years later, after the death of her mother, Phyllis Lennon became the coordinator of this special ministry.
 She commuted from Cary to attend and facilitate the meetings.

-The Handyperson Ministry was a service which other Shepherd’s Centers offered.
-Several requests for assistance with minor home repairs had been received, and Sonny Simpson agreed to be the coordinator of this program.
+The Handyperson Ministry was another service that other Shepherd’s Centers offered.
+Several requests for assistance with minor home repairs had been received and Sonny Simpson agreed to be the coordinator of this program.
 He remained the coordinator until his health required him to resign.
-He never needed to be called; he would come by the office every day to see whether anyone had called.
-He recruited all of the original Handyperson volunteers.
+He never needed to be called; he would stop by the office daily to see whether anyone had called.
+He recruited all the original Handyperson volunteers.
 Sonny served on The Center Board of Directors and was also one of the original drivers.
 Because of his generosity of time and talents, a memorial celebrating his life was erected in front of our offices where other Shepherd’s Center volunteers can be recognized for their tireless dedication.

-Heather Camp had become fulltime, and a part-time assistant was hired.
-In 1990, the Shepherd’s Center of Kernersville moved to Bodenhamer Street where it shared a building with Crisis Control Ministry.
-East Forsyth Citizens for Human Services conducted the capital campaign for this building, and it was amazing to watch the community response and support.
+Heather Camp had become full-time, and a part-time assistant was hired.
+In 1990, The Shepherd’s Center of Kernersville moved to Bodenhamer Street where it shared a building with Crisis Control Ministry.
+East Forsyth Citizens for Human Services conducted the capital campaign for the building, and it was amazing to watch the community’s response and support.

-In 1991 Telephone Reassurance, in partnership with Contact of Winston-Salem, was the next ministry to be added.
+In 1991, Telephone Reassurance, in partnership with Contact of Winston-Salem, was the next ministry to be added.
 Volunteers were required to take a rigorous 50-hour training course.
-Many amazing situations have come from this program; including our finding one of the Telephone Reassurance recipients deceased from a self-inflicted gunshot wound.
-This ministry is still meeting its two primary functions: 1) making sure a service recipient is alright every morning and, if not, implementation of emergency procedures; and 2) a period of socialization each day with individuals who are often homebound, and 3) preventing the feeling of isolation by providing friendship.
+Many amazing situations have come from this program.
+This ministry continues today with two primary functions: 1) making sure a service recipient is alright every morning and if not, implementing emergency procedures, 2) a period of socialization each day with individuals who are often homebound, and 3) preventing the feeling of isolation by providing friendship.

-Through our partnership with Contact of Winston-Salem we added a counselor available one day per week.
+Through our partnership with Contact of Winston-Salem, we added a counselor available one day per week.
 Reverend Tom Lee has been our counselor since approximately 1992.
-He currently travels to our office weekly from Lewisville.
+He currently travels to our office as needed from Lewisville.

-The Kernersville Recreation Department and The Shepherd’s Center began a Senior Activities program once per month.
-They met at the Women’s Club and the group had between 12-14 attendees each month.
-In 1996, the Town of Kernersville downsized and the Senior Activities job was eliminated.
+The Kernersville Recreation Department and The Shepherd’s Center began a Senior Activities program once a month.
+They met at the Women’s Club and the group had become between 12-14 attendees each month.
+In 1996, the Town of Kernersville downsized, and the Senior Activities job was eliminated.
 Lori Anderson missed working with older adults and approached The Shepherd’s Center about expanding its program.
 Lori volunteered as Senior Center Director until a grant could be written to hire her on a part-time basis.
-As Senior Enrichment Center grew, the Kernersville Board of Aldermen generously voted to lease the basement of the library to allow the Senior Center to have fulltime contiguous programming.
-Today under the leadership of Lisa Miller, the Senior Center has been named a Center of Excellence by the State of NC.
-Our center was the first Center of Merit in a five county area.
+As the Senior Enrichment Center grew, the Kernersville Board of Alderman generously voted to lease the basement of the library to allow the Senior Center to have full-time contiguous programming.
+Today under the leadership of Lisa Miller, the Senior Enrichment Center has been named a Center of Excellence by the State of NC.
+Our center was the first Center of Merit in a five-county area.

 Don Brigance was a paraplegic who moved to Kernersville.
-He wanted to stay connected with his friends and have something to occupy his time; therefore, his wife contacted The Shepherd’s Center to ask for help with installing a computer system suitable for his special needs.
+He wanted to stay connected with his friends and have something to occupy his time, therefore his wife contacted The Shepherd’s Center to ask for help with installing a computer system suitable for his special needs.
 Bill Radisch was the computer “guru” we called.
 This project prompted Bill to begin an investigation into computer training for older or disabled adults.
 He learned of SeniorNet National – an organization offering software and manuals for organizations to train older adults on computer basics.
-In 1998 The Shepherd’s Center began classes for up to six students in each class.
-These classes are at a slower pace and the student ratio is usually two per instructor or assistant.
-This program is now named the Bill Radisch Computer Center for Seniors, and is available twice a week to provide instruction and technical support for anyone needing help with electronic devices including computers, smartphones, and tablets.
+In 1998, The Shepherd’s Center began classes for up to six students in each class.
+This program is now named the Bill Radisch Center for Seniors, and is available twice a week to provide instruction and technical support for anyone needing help with electronic devices including computers, smartphones, and tablets.
 One-on-one learning is also offered on how to use these devices.

 The Advocacy Ministry sprang from a situation we experienced in one of our ministries – a case of elder neglect.
 The individual died before Social Services could complete their investigation.
-In partnership with the Kernersville Police Department and the Department of Social Services we offered classes to volunteers and the community on elder abuse, exploitation, and neglect.
+In partnership with the Kernersville Police Department and the Department of Social Services, we offered classes to volunteers and the community on elder abuse, exploitation, and neglect.
 The elderly population is at a higher risk of abuse than any other demographic in our population.
 The American Council on Aging stated that 1 in 10 adults over age 60 has experienced some form of elder abuse.
 In NC this usually takes the form of neglect.

 Project Joy began as a program suggested by Anna Marie Price in 2004.
-She has a connection with a local wholesale florist and on Fridays most weeks we deliver flowers to approximately 6-7 individuals for a recent illness, death, special anniversary or birthday, or for a “lift” for someone in need of cheering.
+She had a connection with a wholesale florist and on Thursdays or Fridays, we deliver flowers to 6-12 individuals for a recent illness, death, special anniversary, or birthday, or for a “lift” for someone in need of cheering.
 This program now also includes “Thinking of You” cards that are delivered or mailed.